An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Lambda Functions

-Let's say we want to filter even numbers in a list.
-A lambda function for this would be:
+Suppose you want to filter odd numbers in a list.
+A lambda function for this might look like:

 numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]